-1. All estimates are subject to uncertainty given that a sample is only part of the wider population.
+1. All estimates are subject to uncertainty, given that a sample is only part of the wider population.
 The model used to provide these estimates is a Bayesian model: these provide 95% credible intervals.
-A credible interval gives an indication of the uncertainty of an estimate from data analysis.
-95% credible intervals are calculated so that there is a 95% probability of the true value lying in the interval.

-In the week beginning 14 June 2021, our estimates suggest the percentage of adults who reported they had received at least one dose of a COVID-19 vaccine continued to increase - estimates ranged from 84.2% to 87.8% of adults across the UK.
-The estimated percentage of adults who are fully vaccinated against COVID-19 varied between 54.8% and 69.0% across the UK in the week beginning 14 June 2021.
+In the week beginning 28 June 2021, our estimates suggest the percentage of adults who reported they had received at least one dose of a COVID-19 vaccine continued to increase - estimates ranged from 86.4% to 91.4% of adults across the UK.
+The estimated percentage of adults who are fully vaccinated against COVID-19 varied between 61.2% and 72.7% across the UK in the week beginning 28 June 2021.
 These vaccination estimates for the community population will differ from official figures.